bviengineer/reactnd-project-myreads-starter/README.md

 [Maeva NAP Walkthrough](https://youtu.be/i6L2jLHV9j8) was instrumental during the development of this project.

 ## Backend Server
-The backend server is used develop against.
+The backend server is used to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)